adonisjs/v6-docs/content/docs/guides/installation.md

 ---

 ### Bring your starter kit
-Starter kits are pre-built projects hosted with a Git repository provider like Github, Bitbucket, or Gitlab.
+Starter kits are pre-built projects hosted with a Git repository provider like GitHub, Bitbucket, or Gitlab.
 You can also create your starter kits and download them as follows.

 ```sh
 npm init adonisjs -- -K="github_user/repo"